moloch--/reasonably-secure-electron/README.md

 #### HTML Encoding

 The most comprehensive fix for this vulnerability would be to re-write the functionality such that `dangerouslySetInnerHTML` is not needed, however from a practical perspective a lot of code would need to be refactored.
 A short term and effective fix is to HTML encode the attacker controlled variables.
 By HTML encoding these values, we can ensure these strings are never interpreted by the browser as actual HTML, and can support arbitrary characters.
-The prior payload `aaaaaa<SCRIPT SRC="http://example.com/poc.js">` will simply be displayed as `aaaaaa<SCRIPT SRC="http://example.com/poc.js">`.
+The prior payload: `aaaaaa<SCRIPT SRC="http://example.com/poc.js">` will be encoded as `aaaaaa&lt;SCRIPT SRC="http://example.com/poc.js"&gt;` and will be displayed as `aaaaaa<SCRIPT SRC="http://example.com/poc.js">` but not interpreted as HTML.
 So is preventing cross-site scripting a simple matter of HTML encoding attacker controlled values?
 Unfortunately no.

 In another area of the application the [Mustache](https://mustache.github.io/) template library is used to render tool tips.
 The Mustache library HTML encodes by default, another potential fix for the prior vulnerability would be to switch from string interpolation to Mustache templates.
 However, as we discussed the proper fix is _contextual encoding_, not blanket HTML encoding.
 HTML encoding will prevent XSS in an HTML context, but when used outside of an HTML context it will fail, or only coincidentally prevent XSS.